mdn/content/files/en-us/web/security/attacks/xss/index.md

 If you need to include external input in your site's pages, there are two main defenses against XSS:

 1. Use _output encoding_ and _sanitization_ to prevent input from becoming executable.
 If you're rendering content in the browser, you can use the [Trusted Types API](/en-US/docs/Web/API/Trusted_Types_API) to ensure that input is being passed through a sanitization function before being included in the page.
 2. Use a [Content Security Policy](/en-US/docs/Web/HTTP/CSP) (CSP) to tell the browser which JavaScript or CSS resources it should be allowed to execute.
-This is a backup defense: if the first defense fails, so executable input makes it into a page, then a properly configured CSP should prevent the browser from executing it.
+This is a backup defense: if the first defense fails and executable input makes it into a page, then a properly configured CSP should prevent the browser from executing it.

 ### Output encoding